23W-INCO/measlesdata-xginevra/README.md

   federal state are vaccinated and how many of them have actually been sick from measles.
 It helps deciding whether families should try vaccinating their child or not despite several dangers they are exposed to; also it helps finding a fitting federal state with the so called "herd immunity" - so that the children who cannot be vaccinated for reasons, find their safe home.

-  We want to compare the vaccination rates with the actual measle cases in each federal state to see how effective the vaccination is - it may reassure parents or not.
-  Also, according to the user group, we want to see where it would be safest to live for parents with a disabled/immunocompromised child.
+According to the user group, we want to see where it would be safest to live for parents with a disabled/immunocompromised child.

 -----